NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Nearby Shops End-User android app
 ====================================

-Build your own self-hosted e-commerce marketplace similar to Instacart, Bigbasket and grofers.
+Build your own self-hosted e-commerce marketplace for local bussiness in a Single City.
 With location based features and  three native mobile app each for each for Customers, Shop Owners, and Administrator.

 **Features**